What is a brand strategy?

 - Is the market shrinking due to increased competition or has there been a development within the marketplace that will make it harder to sell?

 Above are just some things to consider within your SWOT analysis.
-If you would like us to assist you in conducting your own SWOT analysis to support your brand strategy free of charge, get in touch here (link to contact us page).
+If you would like us to assist you in conducting your own SWOT analysis to support your brand strategy free of charge, get in touch here.

 What else do I need to know?